cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     add_executable( avg-sfile avg-sfile.c )
     add_executable( avg-mfile avg-mfile.c avg.c )

-    add_executable( avg-mfile-basic-test avg-mfile-basic-test.c avg.c )
+    add_executable( avg-mfile-directed-test avg-mfile-directed-test.c avg.c )
-    add_test( avg-mfile-basic-test avg-mfile-basic-test )
+    add_test( avg-mfile-directed-test avg-mfile-directed-test )

 Line 3 tells CMake to turn on support for testing with CTest.
 Line 6 specifies how to build `avg-mfile`.
-Line 8 specifies how to build the `avg-mfile-basic-test` test program.
-Line 9 tells CMake that `avg-mfile-basic-test` is a test that should be managed by CTest.
+Line 8 specifies how to build the `avg-mfile-directed-test` test program.
+Line 9 tells CMake that `avg-mfile-directed-test` is a test that should be managed by CTest.
 Modify your `CMakeLists.txt` file to look like what is given above, rerun cmake, build the test, and run it.

     :::bash
     % cd ${HOME}/ece2400/sec3/src
     % cmake .
-    % make avg-mfile-basic-test
+    % make avg-mfile-directed-test
-    % ./avg-mfile-basic-test
+    % ./avg-mfile-directed-test

 You should see some output which indicates the passing test assertion.
 CMake provides a `test` target which can run all of the tests and